Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

 Warranty and Theft Protection Programs Compared

-Kryptonite’s program is called the Anti-Theft Protection Offer.
-Here’s how it actually works: you register your lock at kryptonitelock.com within 15 days of purchase, you register your bike’s serial number, and if your bike is stolen while locked with a registered qualifying Kryptonite lock, Kryptonite will reimburse you up to a specified dollar amount depending on the lock’s protection level.
+Here’s how it actually works: register your lock at kryptonitelock.com within 15 days of purchase, register your bike’s serial number at the same time, and if your bike gets stolen while locked with a registered qualifying lock, Kryptonite reimburses you up to a specified amount depending on the lock model.
 The New York Fahgettaboudit Mini covers up to $3,500.
 The Evolution Series 4 covers up to $1,500.
 The KryptoLok — $750.

 Requirements to make a claim: